akka/akka-http/docs/src/main/paradox/java/http/routing-dsl/directives/future-directives/onComplete.md

 To complete with a successful result automatically and just handle the failure result, use @ref[completeOrRecoverWith](completeOrRecoverWith.md), instead.

+## Example

+@@snip [FutureDirectivesExamplesTest.java](../../../../../../../test/java/docs/http/javadsl/server/directives/FutureDirectivesExamplesTest.java) { #onComplete }

 @@@ note
-Using this directive means that you'll have to explicitly and manually handle failure cases.
+Using the `onComplete` directive means that you'll have to explicitly and manually handle failure cases.
 Doing this for every route in your app will result in a lot of boilerplate code.
 Most of the time you want to use the @ref[Exception Handling](../../exception-handling.md) mechanism instead.
 @@@

-## Example

-@@snip [FutureDirectivesExamplesTest.java](../../../../../../../test/java/docs/http/javadsl/server/directives/FutureDirectivesExamplesTest.java) { #onComplete }